Postdoc Opportunities

 We are recruiting 1 undergraduate researcher to join the group beginning at any time.

 We typically have 1–3 undergraduates doing research in the group.
 Undergraduate students will be mentored by PI Moodie and/or a graduate student in the group, depending on the student interest and available projects.
-Please note that we typically only bring on undergraduate students that have already taken GEOG 331: Geomorphology or another class with PI Moodie.
+Please note that we typically only bring on undergraduate students that have already taken GEOG 331: Geomorphology, or another relevant class with PI Moodie.

 Undergraduates interested in research with our group should reach out to Andrew Moodie.